zhangshuang317/RAGAN/README.md

    python test_gan.py

 ## Result
-* You can visit https://pan.baidu.com/s/1ehgi9M9ynUs7hT6zyxfNcg/ to see the full version of Synthetic data
+* You can visit https://zenodo.org/record/6563153#.Yo2wdHVByUm to see the full version of Synthetic data
-* extraction code: plj3

 ## License
 This work is licensed under MIT License.
 See LICENSE for details.